Public Trust Surface

 How Prism Prioritizes Amazon PPC Work

-Prism is Amazon PPC software for agencies and brands that want safer optimization, clearer prioritization, and approval-first automation.
+Prism helps Amazon advertisers prioritize high-impact actions, execute changes safely, and scale automation with guardrails.
 This methodology page explains how that positioning becomes a practical operating rhythm for agencies, brands, and in-house marketplace teams.

 Workflow